best things to do in Monaco

 Saint Nicholas Cathedral, Monaco

-Also known as Cathédrale de Monaco or Cathedral of Our Lady Immaculate, one of the most important, recognizable landmarks in Monaco is this spectacular white-stone cathedral.
-Despite being built somewhat recently at the turn of the 20th century, this majestic Roman-Byzantine-style building still boasts a range of elements nodding to earlier years: namely the 16th-century altarpiece of Saint Nicolas.
+The white stone Cathédrale de Monaco is one of the most recognizable city landmarks.
+Despite being built at the turn of the 20th century, this majestic Roman-Byzantine-style building still boasts a range of elements nodding to earlier years: namely the 16th-century altarpiece of Saint Nicolas.

 6 – Wander around the Exotic Garden of Monaco